- Important Dates of JEE ADVANCED 2019

 · Integration by parts, integration by the methods of substitution and partial fractions, application of definite integrals to the determination of areas involving simple curves.

-· Formation of ordinary differential equations, solution of homogeneous differential equations, separation of variables method, linear first order differential equations.
+· Formation of ordinary differential equations, the solution of homogeneous differential equations, separation of variables method, linear first order differential equations.

 |Vectors||· Addition of vectors, scalar multiplication, dot and cross products, scalar triple products and their geometrical interpretations.|